Science Fiction (song)

-"Science Fiction" is a song by Australian rock/new wave group Divinyls, which was the lead single from their first studio album Desperate.
+"Science Fiction" is a song by Australian new wave band Divinyls, which was the lead single from their first studio album Desperate.
 Released in December 1982, "Science Fiction", peaked at No. 13 on the Australian Kent Music Report Singles Chart.
 The B-side, "I'll Make You Happy" is a cover of The Easybeats 1966 hit.

 In May 2001, "Science Fiction" was selected by Australasian Performing Right Association (APRA) as one of the Top 30 Australian songs of all time.

 Background

 Christina Amphlett and Mark McEntee (ex-Air Supply) met at the Sydney Opera House where Amphlett was singing in a choral concert in 1980.
 They recruited Jeremy Paul (ex-Air Supply), Bjarne Ohlin and Richard Harvey, and they provided the soundtrack for the film Monkey Grip (1982).
 The group released two singles from the soundtrack, Music from Monkey Grip EP, "Boys in Town", which reached No. 8 on the national singles chart, and "Only Lonely".
 Original bassist Jeremy Paul left before the movie or first single were released.
 He was replaced on bass, eventually by Rick Grossman (ex Matt Finish).